Timbuktu (2014; Abderrahmane Sissako)

 Before your eyes glaze over and you start dreaming about Kingsman: The Secret Service, rest assured that Sissako cuts his searing social realism with significant doses of absurdist comedy and dreamlike beauty.

-When a truck full of machine gun-toting jihadists drives into the town, installing themselves as overlords and instituting a repressive new set of laws, hardly anyone bats an eye.
-In Timbuktu,there is an impression that this city has seen more impressive “conquerors” than these pious hooligans.
+When a truck full of machine-gun-toting jihadists drives into the town, installing themselves as overlords and instituting a repressive new set of laws, hardly anyone bats an eye.
+We get the impression that this city has seen more impressive “conquerors” than these pious hooligans.